An intrinsic characterization of C*-simplicity: Residually normal subgroups

 For a discrete group $G$, a subgroup $H < G$ is said to be {\em normalish} if for any finite sequence $g_1,\ldots,g_n \in G$, the intersection of the conjugates $\cap_n g_nHg_n^{-1}$ is infinite.
 In particular, every infinite normal subgroup is normalish.

 A key result in \cite{BKKO2014}*{Theorem 2.12} implies that a discrete group with no non-trivial finite normal subgroups and no amenable normalish subgroups is C*-simple.
 However, C*-simple groups can have amenable normalish subgroups (see Example \ref{ex:baumslag-solitar}).
-Hence by Theorem \ref{thm:c-star-simple-iff-no-amenable-recurrent-subgroups}, amenable normalish subgroups are not necessarily recurrent.
+Hence by Theorem \ref{thm:c-star-simple-iff-no-amenable-residually-normal-subgroups}, amenable normalish subgroups are not necessarily residually normal.

-On the other hand, infinite recurrent subgroups are not necessarily normalish.
-For instance, if $G$ is a discrete group and $H < G$ is a subgroup with only finitely many conjugates, then $H$ is always recurrent, but $H$ is normalish if and only if it contains an infinite normal subgroup.
+On the other hand, infinite residually normal subgroups are not necessarily normalish.
+For instance, if $G$ is a discrete group and $H < G$ is a subgroup with only finitely many conjugates, then $H$ is always residually normal, but $H$ is normalish if and only if it contains an infinite normal subgroup.

-However, the following strengthening of Theorem \ref{thm:c-star-simple-iff-no-amenable-recurrent-subgroups} does hold: a discrete group is C*-simple if and only if it has no amenable recurrent subgroups that are either finite normal or normalish.
+However, the following strengthening of Theorem \ref{thm:c-star-simple-iff-no-amenable-residually-normal-subgroups} does hold: a discrete group is C*-simple if and only if it has no amenable residually normal subgroups that are either finite normal or normalish.

 To see this, recall from Remark \ref{rem:c-star-simple-iff-special-urs} that a discrete group $G$ is not C*-simple if and only if $\{G_x \mid x \in \fb\}$ is a non-trivial amenable uniformly recurrent subgroup for $G$.
-In this case, by minimality it follows from Proposition \ref{prop:recurrent-subgroups} that each $G_x$ is recurrent, and it follows from \cite{BKKO2014}*{Lemma 2.10} that each $G_x$ is amenable and normalish.
+In this case, by minimality it follows from Proposition \ref{prop:residually-normal-subgroups} that each $G_x$ is residually normal, and it follows from \cite{BKKO2014}*{Lemma 2.10} that each $G_x$ is amenable and normalish.
 In this way, we obtain \cite{BKKO2014}*{Theorem 2.12}. \end{rem}

 \begin{example} In this example we consider the Baumslag-Solitar group $BS(m,n)$ for $|m| \ne |n|$ and $|m|,|n| \geq 2$, defined by